This week, we’re profiling innovative companies that are making the world of film a better place.

 For many filmmakers who know how to light a shot, but hold no illusions about how to market themselves or their film, this has become a godsend, just as Kickstarter’s film outreach program has become equally helpful in getting one’s project off on the right foot.
 Schoenbrun, Schmalz and Cook have become a familiar sight on the festival circuit, all directly engaging with the film community either on panels or talking to filmmakers who might already interested in running Kickstarter campaigns on whether it would make sense and how they could best position their work on the platform.
 Often, these conversations actually serve a creative function as much as a potential financial or promotional one, clarifying a sense of purpose.

-“It’s really the same core questions that you, as a young filmmaker, have to ask yourself, which is, “Why am I making movies?” says Schoenbrun, who sees his current gig as an extension of his prior one at the non-profit Independent Filmmaker Project (IFP) where he was an associate director of programming.
+“It’s really the same core questions that you, as a young filmmaker, have to ask yourself, which is, “Why am I making movies?” says Schoenbrun, who sees his current gig as an extension of his prior one at the non-profit Independent Filmmaker Project (IFP) where they were an associate director of programming.
 “The job of any film support organization is to not prescribe what a filmmaker should do, but to really help them better understand what they want out of making art, and then achieve it.
 When you think about what a Kickstarter process actually is, it’s not like making a video and offering rewards.
 That’s the format of it, but at its heart, what filmmakers are doing are advocating for themselves and establishing who they are, why they make movies, and finding people that are going to care about and hear about those movies… At Kickstarter, it’s part of this very tangible, very specific moment where they’re, usually for the first time, talking to an audience.”

 That audience is usually more abstract than filmmakers think it is, which is why Schoenbrun, Cook and Schmalz have worked behind the scenes to help make connections that may not show up on a Kickstarter backers’ list during a campaign.
 While friends and family remain a foundation for most Kickstarter campaigns, the Kickstarter team has hired a full-time publicist for its film efforts and initiated a newsletter for influencers and financiers, managers, festival programmers, agents and other industryites to keep them in the loop about the most exciting films raising funds, using the platform’s unique ability to get in on any given project on the ground floor as a way to get professionals tracking it early.